 - When the potatoes are ready, remove from the heat and let them cool down for about 10 minutes so that the potatoes finish releasing the starch and the sauce is better flavored.

-Are you thinking about some wines to accompany this delicious dish?
+Are you thinking about some wines to accompany these delicious Rioja-Style Potatoes ?
 Tell us in the comments!